Non-divisible cycles on products of very general Abelian varieties: Primitive correspondences

-is stable and irreducible as a $Gal(\overline{\cit(S)}/F)$-module.\footnote{Here, ``irreducible" means having no $\zit/\ell^{r}[Gal(\overline{\cit(S)}/F)]$-submodules.} \end{enumerate} \end{Def} \begin{Rem} The prototypical case of this notion is in codimension $2$ for families of principally polarized Abelian varieties with sufficiently large monodromy and $P$ an idempotent giving the primitive cohomology in degree $3$.
+\item The $G_{\cit(S)}$-module $P_{*}H^{2i-1}_{\text{\'et}} (\X_{\overline{\cit(S)}}, \qit_{\ell})$ is irreducible for some (and hence all) $\ell$. \end{enumerate} \end{Def} \begin{Rem} The prototypical case of this notion is in codimension $2$ for families of principally polarized Abelian varieties with sufficiently large monodromy and $P$ an idempotent giving the primitive cohomology in degree $3$.
 A fully fleshed-out example involving families of products of elliptic curves (but not quite corresponding to primitive cohomology) will be given in the sequel. \end{Rem}